shiinamiyuki/Accurate-Large-Scale-Ferrofluids/README.md

 ## Build & Run
 We have tested on Ubuntu 20.04 with gcc9.3 and Windows 10 with Visual Studio 2019

+We use vcpkg because building TBB on Windows is nightmare. :(

+It takes a long time due to vcpkg always build both debug and release version of dependencies.
 ```
 # make sure you install these packages
 # sudo apt install libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev